Spinal Cord Stimulation Orange County, CA with Dr. Taghva

 Why Should I Choose Dr. Taghva to Perform My Spinal Cord Stimulation?

-Alexander Taghva, M.D., F.A.A.N.S. is a board-certified neurosurgeon specializing in minimally invasive procedures and spinal cord stimulation surgery at his Mission Viejo practice.
-He is one of the top spine pain management specialists in Orange County.
+Alexander Taghva, M.D., F.A.A.N.S. is neurosurgeon orange county specializing in minimally invasive procedures and spinal cord stimulation surgery at his Mission Viejo practice.
+He is one of the top spine pain management specialists in Orange County, California.

 The doctor began his education at the University of Southern California, where he graduated Summa Cum Laude with a degree in biochemistry.
 He went on to attend Johns Hopkins University School of Medicine and completed his residency at the University of Southern California in neurological surgery.
 Dr. Taghva then completed a fellowship in neuromodulation and functional neurosurgery at Ohio State University.